l-palermo/CV/README.md

 **Aros Architects** ( 10.2016 - 03.2019) - London, UK
 *Project Architect*
-* Leading projects through all phases, from feasibility study to construction in accordance with a variety of regulation and standards.
+* Leading projects through all stages, from feasibility study to construction in accordance with a variety of regulation and standards.
 * Wide use of BIM ( Building Information Modelling ) from early stages to construction.
 * Active communication with clients, project manager, consultants and specialist designer to achieve high-quality design’s objectives.
 * Reseach and selection of high-quality products to meet company design standard, building regulations and client expectations.